Lady Gaga Makes Oscars History With a $30 Million Necklace

 Steve Granitz/WireImage

-Let's all take a moment of silence to admire Lady Gaga's $30 million necklace.
+Let's all take a moment of silence to admire Lady Gaga's estimated $30 million necklace.

 The A Star Is Born actress brought the glitz and glamour to the red carpet at the 2019 Oscars.
 Among a sea of pink and the standard black and white suits, the 32-year-old star showed up and showed out.

-Notably, her $30 million Tiffany necklace stole the show.
+Notably, her estimated $30 million Tiffany necklace stole the show.
 What's more?
 The stunning piece is "one of the largest yellow diamonds in the world," according to a press release sent to E!
 News.

 Aside from the fact that the jewelry piece looks like the size of a golf ball, but "this marks the first time in history that the priceless 141-year-old Tiffany Diamond has graced an awards show red carpet."